Apocalypse (character): Dawn of X

 During "Dawn of X", Apocalypse accepts Xavier's invitation to enter Krakoa and even is among the Quiet Council, a group of fourteen powerful and experienced mutants who serve as the island's lawgivers.
 He takes up learning magic and acts as an advisor to the new Excalibur team.
 Mutants who lost their powers after M-Day can regain them by dying and undergoing Krakoan resurrection.
-In order to prevent mass suicide by depowered mutants in order to regain their powers, the Quiet Council of Krakoa devised the Crucible, a trial by combat where a depowered mutant must endure grueling physical and psychological attacks from Apocalypse before they can die and be resurrected.
+To prevent mass suicide by depowered mutants in order to regain their powers, the Quiet Council of Krakoa devised the Crucible, a trial by combat where a depowered mutant must endure grueling physical and psychological attacks from Apocalypse before they can die and be resurrected.

 Fall of X

-Following Orchis' attack during the "Fall of X", Apocalypse returned to Krakoa and found it dying due to a lack of mutant energy.
-To save it, Apocalypse asks the mutants present to donate their lives to feed it.
-Wrongslide and some generic mutants offer themselves up as sacrifices and Apocalypse killed them with a heavy heart.
+Following Orchis' attack during the "Fall of X", Apocalypse returns to Krakoa and finds it dying due to a lack of mutant energy.
+Wrongslide and several other mutants offer themselves up as sacrifices, with Apocalypse killing them to replenish Krakoa's energy.

-When Krakoa's Atlantean half returns from the White Hot Room and merges with its Pacific half, Apocalypse arrives on Krakoa and takes down Exodus who objected to Krakoa leaving for the White Hot Room.
+When Krakoa's Atlantean half returns from the White Hot Room and merges with its Pacific half, Apocalypse arrives on Krakoa and takes down Exodus, who objected to Krakoa leaving for the White Hot Room.
 Upon learning that Krakoa has no need for Apocalypse's ways anymore, Apocalypse goes on the attack and fights the X-Men until Jean talks him down.
 Upon seeing through the eyes of the mutants on Krakoa, Apocalypse leaves for Arakko.
 Meeting up with Orc, Apocalypse states that it is time for him to find an heir to his legacy.
+Apocalypse eventually selects Doug Ramsey as his heir, with Doug taking the new name Revelation.